RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>13</sup> And they went, and found as he had said unto them: and they made ready the passover.
 <sup>14</sup> And when the hour was come, he sat down, and the twelve apostles with him.
 <sup>15</sup> And he said unto them, With desire I have desired to eat this passover with you before I suffer:
-<sup>16</sup> For I say unto you, I will not any more eat thereof , until it be fulfilled in the kingdom of God.
+<sup>16</sup> For I say unto you, I will not any more eat thereof, until it be fulfilled in the kingdom of God.
 <sup>17</sup> And he took the cup, and gave thanks, and said, Take this, and divide [it] among yourselves:
 <sup>18</sup> For I say unto you, I will not drink of the fruit of the vine, until the kingdom of God shall come.
 <sup>19</sup> And he took bread, and gave thanks, and brake [it], and gave unto them, saying, This is my body which is given for you: this do in remembrance of me.